josdejong/typed-function/README.md

 ### Version 1

 - Extend function signatures:
-  - Any type arguments like `'*, boolean'`
   - Ellipsis like `'string, ...'`
   - Optional arguments like `'number?, array'`
-  - Multiple types per argument like `number | string, number'`
 - Detailed error messages.
 - Create a good benchmark, to get insight in the overhead.
 - Allow conversions not to be able to convert any input (for example string to